datalorax/mlm2/content/schedule/index.markdown

  {{< schedule >}}

 {{< week "05-07" >}}
-  {{< description "Introduction to Bayesian estimation" "Basic concepts in Bayesian estimation: prior and posterior distributions, MCMC sampling, model convergence.
-We will fit similar models to those fit previously in the course, but using the brms package for Bayesian inference." >}}
+  {{< description "Modeling Growth 1" "Thinking flexibly about time and modeling non-linear trends with polynomials basis expansion.
+We will also discuss data transformations (e.g., log, inverse)." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}